 - A demerit point system operates to ensure that students conform to safe and acceptable practices.
-The following rules apply to this system. - A driver accumulating 10 points will have his / her licence suspended for a period of three school months. - Demerit points may be issued by any staff member. - Licence suspension covers Farm, Design & Technology, class and the residential area. - Points will be collated in the Farm Office. - Loss of licence will automatically result in a letter to parents explaining the circumstances and require an OHS report to be prepared by the student and kept on file.
+The following rules apply to this system. - A driver accumulating 10 points will have his / her license suspended for a period of three school months. - Demerit points may be issued by any staff member. - License suspension covers Farm, Design & Technology, class and the residential area. - Points will be collated in the Farm Office. - Loss of license will automatically result in a Compass major entry and a follow up with the family.

-Driving Demerit Points to be Imposed OFFENCE - Driver/Passenger Behaviour PENALTY POINTS Negligent damage - damage caused by not taking reasonable care whilst driving 5-10 Wilful negligent damage - negligence that is deliberate in nature, with the intentional disregard for others safety or property 10 Reckless driving - wilfully driving at high speed and/or in a manner which is inherently dangerous or dangerous to any person 10 Dangerous driving - driving in a manner which is inherently dangerous or dangerous to any person including not driving according to conditions and unsafe towing 5-10 Exceeding speed limits - driving faster than the maximum speed permitted 5-10 Driving whilst suspended 10 Driving without permission, including without the correct driver permit 10 Failure to follow a direct instruction from a supervisor 5-10 Interfering with the controls as a passenger - interfering with the driver's control of the vehicle, including but not limited to direction, speed and breaking or initiating the movement of any vehicle controls as a passenger 10 Travelling as an unsafe passenger - passenger behaviour that is likely to cause harm, injury to person, damage to property or loss of life, including livestock 5-10 Unnecessary use of a vehicle - including deviation from the directed activity 5-10 Failure to secure a vehicle - including leaving the keys in the ignition, doors unlocked.
-(May jeopardise insurance claims and incur unnecessary costs) 1-5 Failing to report an accident - (including minor incidents) 5-10 Not wearing a seatbelt - (as a driver or passenger) 5 Failure to report a mechanical issue with vehicle 1-5 Driving without current driver permit displayed as required 5 Not correctly securing a load 5-10 Use of phone while vehicle is running - vehicle must be stationary with engine turned off before using a phone 7-10
+Driving Demerit Points to be Imposed OFFENCE - Driver/Passenger Behaviour Negligent damage - damage caused by not taking reasonable care whilst driving 5 Wilful negligent damage - negligence that is deliberate in nature, with the intentional disregard for others safety or property 10 Reckless driving - wilfully driving at high speed and/or in a manner which is inherently dangerous or dangerous to any person 10 Dangerous driving - driving in a manner which is inherently dangerous or dangerous to any person including not driving according to conditions and unsafe towing 7 Exceeding speed limits - driving faster than the maximum speed permitted 5 Driving whilst suspended 10 Driving without permission, including without the correct driver permit 10 Failure to follow a direct instruction from a supervisor 7 Interfering with the controls as a passenger - interfering with the driver's control of the vehicle, including but not limited to direction, speed and breaking or initiating the movement of any vehicle controls as a passenger 10 Travelling as an unsafe passenger - passenger behaviour that is likely to cause harm, injury to person, damage to property or loss of life, including livestock 5 Unnecessary use of a vehicle - including deviation from the directed activity 5 Failure to secure a vehicle - including leaving the keys in the ignition, doors unlocked.
+(May jeopardise insurance claims and incur unnecessary costs) 3 Failing to report an accident - (including minor incidents) 7 Not wearing a seatbelt - (as a driver or passenger) 5 Failure to report a mechanical issue with vehicle 3 Driving without current driver permit displayed as required 5 Not correctly securing a load 7 Use of phone while vehicle is running - vehicle must be stationary with engine turned off before using a phone 8